cyberpeacemaker/ithome30-sin-of-cyber-security/future.md

     - [^6]: https://www.ithome.com.tw/news/169020
 - ch.3-2.b
     - gmail回信自己 偽冒身分?
+    - Exploit-Laden Banner Ads
+    - n some
+respects these ads look similar to pop ups, opening a new web browser in addition to the browser the user already opened.
+But these so-called “malvertisement” ads pop open without the underlying website authorizing any such thing; t
 - ch.3-2.c
     - real example || B292 New york times
     - 原罪編號